top of page

 The Well of Sta.
 Isabel, also known as Pozo de Sta.
 Isabel, adds a touch of mystique to Fort Santiago.
 Believed to possess healing properties, this well has become a symbol of folklore.
 Visitors often engage in a tradition of tossing coins into the well, not only for good luck but also to connect with the centuries-old belief in the well's mystical aura.

-⪢ Walk along the Walls
+⪢ Walk Along the Walls

 A stroll along the fort's walls is akin to a journey through history with panoramic views of Intramuros and beyond.
 These elevated pathways served as defensive perimeters during times of conflict.
 Today, they provide a unique vantage point for visitors to appreciate the architectural grandeur of Intramuros and the evolution of Manila's skyline.

-The history of Fort Santiago
+The History of Fort Santiago

 Fort Santiago has a rich and storied history that dates back to the Spanish colonial period.